dovecot/documentation/docs/developers/design/istreams.md

   - `i_stream_compress()` attempts to compress the current `w_buffer` by removing already-skipped data with `memmove()`.
     If `skip` is 0, it does nothing.
 Note that this function must not be called if `memarea` has refcount &gt; 1.
-Otherwise that could be modifying a snapshotted memarea.
+Otherwise, that could be modifying a snapshotted memarea.

 The snapshots have made implementing istreams slightly more complicated than